vwkd/sdrawkcab/compiler/function.md

 - create new child scope in parent scope
 - link function to its scope for closure
+- `in` and `out` not part of scope, are special variables local to function
 - repeat as with module
+- return last expression of scope

+## Call

+- find scope of function with identifier, continue there
+- set `in` to argument, else `None`

 ## Block

+- like Declaration
 - set `in` to `None`